Panthers beat Maple Leafs 5-2, clinch Atlantic Division title

 The Panthers will play the Tampa Bay Lightning in the opening round of the playoffs.

 Toronto is locked into the Atlantic Division’s third seed.
-It will play Boston in the first round of the playoffs.
+The Maple Leafs will play Boston in the first round of the playoffs.

+“It will obviously be a real challenge,” Tavares said.
+“It's real special to play in that (rivalry).
+It's Original Six, so there is some special history to it.
+It'll be a great opportunity for us and a real test and we have to be prepared.”

 Maple Leafs star Auston Matthews remains at 69 goals.
 He will have one more chance to become the first player since 1992-93 to score 70 goals in a season when the Maple Leafs take on the Lightning in Tampa Bay on Wednesday night.